marcorussi/arduino_nus_host/README.md

 # arduino_nus_host
 An Arduino host example for my multilink NUS central role on nrf51.
 The following commands simplify NUS central role management from an enternal Arduino board.
-The project is intended to be composed by an Arduino board connected to an nrf51 module, flashed with my multilink NUS central software, through UART interface.
+The project is intended to be composed by an Arduino board connected to an nrf51 module, flashed with my **multilink NUS central** software (https://github.com/marcorussi/nrf51_multi_nus_central), through UART interface.

 **Arduino UART TX and RX pins are respectively 9 and 8.** See README file of multilink NUS central for nrf51 UART pins.